teamgram/go-hms-push/README.md

 |TargetCondition|Combination of condition expressions for a message.|
 |TargetToken|Token of a target device, which is obtained from the device.|
 |TargetTokenArray|Tokens of all target devices, which are obtained from the devices.|

-# Sample Code
-Download Golang sample code in Downloading Server Sample Code.

-1).
-Send an Android data message.
-You can obtain the initialized MessageRequest instance of the data message using the NewTransparentMsgRequest method in the push/model package.
-> Code location: examples/send_data_message/main.go

-2).
-Send an Android notification message.
-You can obtain the initialized MessageRequest instance of the notification message using the NewNotificationMsgRequest method in the push/model package.
-> Code location: examples/send_notify_message/main.go

-3).
-Send a message by topic.
-You can send a notification message or data message to a device by topic.
-Specify the topic after obtaining the MessageRequest instance.
-> Code location: examples/send_topic_message/main.go

-4).
-Send a message by conditions.
-You can send a notification message or data message to a device by conditions.
-Specify the conditions after obtaining the MessageRequest instance.
-> Code location: examples/send_condition_message/main.go

-5).
-Send a message to a Huawei quick app.
-You can send a message to a quick app by setting FastAppTarget.
-> Code location: examples/send_instance_app_message/main.go

-6).
-Send a message through the APNs agent.
-You can send a message through the APNs agent by setting Apns of the message.
-> Code location: examples/send_apns_message/main.go

-7).
-Send a message through the WebPush agent.
-You can send a message through the WebPush agent by setting WebPush of the message.
-> Code location: examples/send_webpush_message/main.go

-8).
-Send a test message.
-> Code location: examples/send_test_message/main.go

 # License
 pushkit Go sample is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).